Silhouettes and shadows

 we looked the other way

-and mankind falls
+and mankind fell

 Souls too weak to whisper